-Booster clubs and PTO's can never have enough volunteers.
+Booster clubs can never have enough volunteers.
 After all, the more volunteers you have, the greater the success of your events and fundraisers!

 Thankfully, there are tactics you can implement that can increase the number of volunteers at your next event.